AlcoholRehabHelp Logo

 Heart Health Risks

-Ask your healthcare provider for medical advice if you’ve been prescribed Vyvanse and you are concerned about heart health.
+Ask your healthcare provider for medical advice if you’ve been prescribed Vyvanse and are concerned about heart health.

 Treatment for Vyvanse and Alcohol Addiction (Polysubstance Use)

 Nobody should attempt to detox from alcohol addiction on their own.
 This ensures the process is safe and reduces complications as much as possible.
-In some cases, patients receive medication to reduce the effects of alcohol withdrawal.

-Updated on February 2, 2023
+Updated on September 13, 2023

 6 sources cited

-Updated on February 2, 2023
+Updated on September 13, 2023

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.